Lantana Recovery

 • Excessive sweating

-Substance abuse symptoms differ for everyone depending upon the level of addiction a person has, their physical and mental health and other factors.
+Substance abuse symptoms differ for everyone depending upon the level of addiction a person has, their physical and mental health, and other factors.

-The First two Weeks of Sobriety:
+The First Two Weeks of Sobriety:

-The best way to deal with the urges is during the first 2 weeks is to get help.
-You can make a mini goals list for yourself to remember why you got sober and why is it important to stay sober.
+The best way to deal with the urges during the first 2 weeks is to get help.
+You can make a mini-goal list for yourself to remember why you got sober and why is it important to stay sober.
 Having something to look forward to is always a great way to help fight alcohol abuse.
 You can start seeing a therapist in early sobriety or just talk to a loved one.
 There are sobriety support groups as well that can be of great help.
 As for the sleep issues during the first week, anything that helps you relax is great to induce sleep.
 Take a hot bath with Epsom salt to help the detox process.
 Meditate or go for an evening walk.
-Some physical activity is definitely great to tackle to restlessness and induce sleep!
+Some physical activity is definitely great to tackle restlessness and induce sleep!

 Week Three to Four of Sobriety:

 Week three is where the mind games start.
 With this decision, your body is ready to quit drinking and go sober but your mind is going to trick you into thinking the whole thing might not even be worth it.
-There will be noticeable changes in your mood and you might get angry too often during week 3 and 4.
+There will be noticeable changes in your mood and you might get angry too often during weeks 3 and 4.
 This will be a little more intense than the restlessness you faced in the first two weeks.
 By this time the body and mind have completely detoxed and you might notice physical changes as well but the emotional need for alcohol will get stronger.
 You might also feel agitated and off balance.

-This is also accompanied by more severe “Drunk Dreams”.
-It’s not a very pleasant phase and it leaves behind a feeling of being drunk in your sleep.
-These dreams are known to be really vivid and a common cause of relapse.
 During the fourth week of sobriety, you might also feel a bit of sensory and information overload.
 It is because alcohol addiction and substance use not only causes emotional distress, it significantly damages the brain and nervous system.
-One might get overwhelmed, develop noise sensitivity and overall restlessness and migraine in some cases.
-So during this time you have to prepare your body for a flood of senses.
+One might get overwhelmed, and develop noise sensitivity and overall restlessness and migraine in some cases.
+So during this time, you have to prepare your body for a flood of senses.
 It happens because alcohol damages the brain’s capability to retain and save information, and once the toxins are out of the body and mind, all the information starts to flood in and the body isn’t ready to handle that yet.
 But it is nothing to worry about as it goes away after a while once the body and brain pick up the same pace.

-Now that we have established what should one expect from the first 30 days of sobriety, let’s take a look at resources that can help fight the emotional distress, drunk dreams, withdrawal and other symptoms leading you to the path of long term sobriety.
+Now that we have established what should one expect from the first 30 days of sobriety, let’s take a look at resources that can help fight the emotional distress, drunk dreams, withdrawal, and other symptoms leading you to the path of long-term sobriety.
 To conclude, the first 30 days will be filled with physical distress and uncertainty.
 Most of the time people start to feel extremely depressed but that’s nothing to panic about.
 When the toxins leave the body, there are a lot of things that you will perceive that the alcohol has previously blocked out and since the brain is addicted to the dopamine from the alcohol, it might lead to depression initially.
 What you can do is trade it with something more healthy and useful like indulging in a hobby.
-Long term plans are needed and an overall checkup should also be conducted.
+Long-term plans are needed and an overall checkup should also be conducted.

 Advanced Recovery Systems: